-This proxy statement (the "Proxy Statement") and the accompanying form of proxy were first mailed to stockholders of record on or about [•], 2023.
+This proxy statement (the "Proxy Statement") and the accompanying form of proxy were first mailed to stockholders of record on or about August 31, 2023.
 An annual report for the year ended December 31, 2022 (our "Annual Report") is enclosed with this Proxy Statement.
-Electronic copies of this Proxy Statement and Annual Report are available at [•] and investors.freshpet.com.
+Electronic copies of this Proxy Statement and Annual Report are available at www.viewourmaterial.com/FRPT and investors.freshpet.com.